Warriors to the Wall

 Stand before the Terracotta Army in Xi'an

-This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, all breakfasts and some dinners and lunches.
+This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, and some breakfasts.

 From the first conversation until you arrive home from your holiday, you’ll be looked after by one of our Travel Designers who has travelled extensively in the region and will give advice from their personal experience on how to make the most out of your trip.